yuforium/activitypub-docs/federation.md

 - `Community` represents an aggregatation of people, relationships, and content.
 Usually this may be centered on various topics,   It can be an explicit representation or a broader network of connected communities.

-- `Forum` represents a service endpoint that federates community activity and manages a set of users<br>
+- `Forum` represents a service endpoint that federates community activity and manages a set of users that can post to the forum and broadcast messages out to the larger community.

 ## Implementation